bcongdon/PyManifold/README.md

 ## TODO

-- [ ] Create test for betting on a free response market
 - [ ] Create tests for creating a free response market
 - [ ] Create test for creating a numeric market
 - [ ] Publish a version of this package to PyPI
-- [ ] Setup CI to run tests against PRs
 - [ ] Add instructions for running tests that require an API key (e.g. setting the `MANIFOLD_API_KEY` environment variable)

 ## Running Tests